wildfly-clustering/wildfly-clustering-examples/mod_cluster-with-tls/README.md

 ```
 Similarly, add the same user and password for WORKER2_HOME.

-As mentioned earlier, dynamic discovery is enabled by default when using the Wildfly standalone-load-balancer.xml
+As mentioned earlier, dynamic discovery is enabled by default when using the WildFly standalone-load-balancer.xml
 server profile.
 To use multicast advertisement, we need to make sure that multicast is enabled on our network of choice.
 However, multicast is not enabled by default for the loopback interface `lo`.
 Use the following commands to enable
 multicast on the loopback interface: